Skip to main content

 What the Endpoint Does

-1. Validates the customer data - Checks required fields, state restrictions, and task type validity
+• Validates the customer data (required fields, state restrictions, task type)

-2. Checks for duplicates - Verifies the customer ID doesn’t already exist
+• Checks for duplicates (verifies customer ID doesn’t already exist)

-4. Creates call schedule - For supported task types (e.g., Collections), creates the appropriate call schedule
+• Creates call schedule for supported task types (e.g., Collections)

 When to Use Batch vs Single